Primaries in Maine, Nevada, North Dakota, South Carolina and Virginia: What to watch

 NEVADA HOUSE RACES: Rep. Jacky Rosen's Senate candidacy opens up her seat, where Democrat Susie Lee has emerged as the Democratic frontrunner.
 She should face Republican Danny Tarkanian, who lost to Rosen by under 4,000 votes in 2016.
 CNN rates this race as Lean Democrat.
 In Nevada's 4th District, Democratic Rep. Ruben Kihuen announced he would not seek re-election last year following allegations of sexual misconduct.
 His central Nevada district, including the Las Vegas suburbs, gives Democrats a slight advantage, as CNN rates this race lean Democrat.
 Former Reps.
 Steven Horsford (D) and Cresent Hardy (R) -- who lost to Kihuen in 2016 -- are favored to face off in November for another shot at representing this district.

 MAINE VOTING ATTRACTION: Maine's contests for governor and Second House District are in Democrats' eyes to take in November, but most political watchers are looking to the Pine Tree state to see how the voting turns out.
 The state instituted "ranked choice voting" for elections with more than two candidates, meaning voters can rank all candidates running in either gubernatorial primary, the Democratic nomination in the 2nd Congressional District, and a GOP nod in a state legislative seat.
 If no one receives a majority, the last-place candidate is dropped and those voters' second choice voters get added to the original vote count.
 This continues until someone has a majority or the candidate with the most votes in the final two is declared the winner.
 The voting method is also facing a "people's veto" referendum on the ballot, meaning voters could choose to start the process to get rid of it.
+A "yes" vote will continue the use of ranked choice voting for primary and federal elections.
+A "no" vote defers implementation until 2021 and requires a constitutional amendment to be enacted to allow its use.